 High income earners’ contributions tax

 If you’re classified as a high income earner, you may need to pay an additional 15% tax on some or all of your contributions.
-Currently you’re considered to be a high income earner if your ‘income’ is $300,000 or greater in a financial year.
+Currently you’re considered to be a high income earner if your ‘income’ is $250,000 pa or greater in a financial year.
+Prior to 1 July 2017, the high income threshold was $300,000 pa.
 The definition of ‘income’ for the purposes of this measure includes contributions which have had contributions tax applied to them, unless those contributions are excess concessional contributions.
 If you’re liable for this tax the ATO will notify you after the end of the financial year.
 Further information on this tax is available on the ATO website at ato.gov.au.

 Amounts you put into super from you after-tax salary or savings are counted against a ‘non-concessional contributions cap’.
-Currently, you can make after-tax contributions up to the cap of $180,000 each year without incurring penalty tax.
-The non-concessional contributions cap is 6 times the concessional contributions cap (for 2016/17 financial year, it is $30,000) and will therefore increase as the concessional contributions cap is indexed.
+Currently, you can make after-tax contributions up to the cap of $100,000 each year without incurring penalty tax.
+If your total super balance is $1.6 million or more on 30 June of the previous financial year, your non-concessional contributions cap will be nil.

 Are you age 64 or less at 1 July in the financial year?